user419/copperjet/readme.md

 Copperjet
 =========

-A couple of script to managen my copperjet ADSL modem.
+A couple of script to manage my copperjet ADSL modem.
 Configuration settings are in the scripts.

 * reboot-modem.rb: Reboots the modem.